AndhikaWB/VSCodePortable/README.md

 * Why not use VSCodium instead?

   VSCodium is not allowed to use any [proprietary debugging tools](https://github.com/VSCodium/vscodium/blob/master/DOCS.md#proprietary-debugging-tools) made by Microsoft.
 Including those that are embedded on extensions like [C/C++ extension](https://github.com/Microsoft/vscode-cpptools/issues/21#issuecomment-248349017), and many more extensions. _Hopefully they will open-source it on the future_.

+* What are the differences between this and Gareth Flower's [vscode-portable](https://github.com/garethflowers/vscode-portable)?

+  Uhh..
+I don't know.
+I made this from scratch, not based on his release, and my release(s) doesn't download Visual Studio Code automatically (feel free to make any PR).
+You can see my VSCodePortable features earlier on this _ReadMe_ file, anyway.

 # How to use?